chadananda/ocean-site-content/output/centenary/apostle-peace-here-predicts-appalling-war-old-world.md

 ---

-# Apostle of Peace Here Predicts an Appalling War in the Old World
+# Apostle of Peace Here Predicts an Appalling War in the Old World {.title}

 The Montreal Daily Star
 August 31, 1912
 Montreal, QC
+{.noid}